ahmaruff/hfl/README.md

-# HFL (Homework-for-Life)
+# ✍️ HFL (Homework-for-Life)

-**A simple, powerful journaling tool that keeps your thoughts in sync.**

-Write in your favorite editor, sync to Notion, access anywhere.
-One file, infinite possibilities.
+> **Homework for Life**
+> *“What was the most story-worthy moment from my day?”*
+>
+> Not the biggest, not the most dramatic — just the one moment
+> that made today different from every other day.
+> If I had to tell one short story from today, which one would I choose?

+---

+## What is HFL?

+HFL is a **minimal, powerful journaling tool** designed to capture your daily moments with clarity.
+It keeps your entire journal in a single, human-readable Markdown file — no clutter, no noise.

+- 📝 **Write** in your favorite editor
+- 🔄 **Sync** seamlessly with Notion
+- 🌍 **Access** anywhere, anytime

+**One file.
+Infinite stories.
+A lifetime of reflection.**

 ## Why HFL?

 🎯 **One file, everywhere** - Your entire journal in a single `hfl.md` file
 📝 **Write your way** - Use any editor you love (VS Code, Vim, Nano, or Notion)
 🔄 **Always in sync** - Seamless two-way sync with Notion
-📱 **Access anywhere** - Edit on desktop, phone, or web
 🚀 **Future-proof** - Plain Markdown that works with any tool

 ## Quick Start